Notice a common theme among the top five most visited retail websites worldwide?

 Common marketing challenges for marketplaces

-Before you start designing marketing strategies for your marketplace, you will need to consider which aspect or stage of your business model you are trying to address.
+Before you start designing marketing strategies for your marketplace startup, you will need to consider which aspect or stage of your business model you are trying to address.

 How do you get your target audience to know about your brand-new marketplace?
 For more established marketplaces, how can you sustainably scale your marketing effort without overspending?

 Almost every marketplace struggles with this question in the beginning.
 Should you attract sellers or get more buyers first?
-For example, Amazon solved the chicken and egg problem by first focusing on reselling books from publishers and bookstores to attract more buyers.
-Taking another approach, Etsy went directly to craft fairs every weekend to support artists in the handicraft industry and attract more sellers.
+Amazon solved the chicken and egg problem by initially skipping the sellers (publishers and bookstores) of a popular product (books) and reselling them directly to customers to create a viable pool of buyers.
+Etsy targeted physical events in the form of craft fairs to lure artisans and artists to sell on its platform.

 Once users have started transacting on your new marketplace, how do you get them to come back for more?
 On the one hand you’ll need to encourage sellers to keep selling on your platform, and on the other, you’ll need to entice buyers to continue browsing your marketplace.